Being an early childhood educator can be both rewarding and challenging. Here are just a few of the responsibilities early childhood educators have.

 - Stress management for carers of young children

-- You can also call, email or arrange a video conference with your facilitator, or get in touch on our Facebook page.
+- You can also call or email your consultant, or get in touch on our Facebook page.